One Eight Seven: Reception

-On Rotten Tomatoes the film has an approval rating of 30% based on reviews from 27 critics.
+On Rotten Tomatoes One Eight Seven has an approval rating of 30% based on reviews from 27 critics.

 Roger Ebert rated the film 2 out of 4 stars, complimenting the "strong and sympathetic performance" by Samuel L. Jackson and saying that the movie "has elements that are thoughtful and tough about inner-city schools" but it also contains "elements that belong in a crime thriller or a war movie".
 He also felt that the movie's "destination doesn't have much to do with how it got there".

 The film grossed $5.7 million domestically in its theatrical release.

+In retrospect Director Kevin Reynolds said the movie was a "great experience" and blamed the grim ending for the lukewarm reception.

+In an interview with Vulture, Samuel L. Jackson singled out One Eight Seven as his most underrated film: “One Eight Seven was a serious subject that got kicked to the curb for some reason.
+I remember they were trying to get us on Oprah to talk about the plight of teachers in schools.
+And she was busy promoting Beloved, so she wouldn’t.
+'I don’t do violence on my shows.'
+I said, 'B*tch, you just killed your g*ddamn daughter in your own room.
+The f*** you talking about?
+Give me a break.'
+And now prophetically teachers are getting jacked in schools every day.
+This movie spoke directly to that."

 Soundtrack

-The film's soundtrack was released under the title Music from the Motion Picture 187 on July 29, 1997 through Atlantic Records.
+The film's soundtrack was released under the title Music from the Motion Picture 187 on July 29, 1997, through Atlantic Records.
 Unlike films like Dangerous Minds and The Substitute that dealt with similar subject matter, this soundtrack did not receive an urban music soundtrack.
-Instead the soundtrack was made up of trip hop, a combination of hip hop and electronica.
+Instead, the soundtrack was made up of trip hop, a combination of hip hop and electronica.
+The Miles Davis song Blue in Green plays in the background of the scene in which Samuel L. Jackson's character Trevor Garfield invites fellow teacher Ellen Henry (played by Kelly Rowan) over to his house, but the song is not included on the soundtrack.